co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_add-to-cart.md

 Attributes can be managed in two ways.
 Globally or via the product if they are custom.
 It's important to know what attributes are used for the variation of the product.

-All attributes start with a prefix `attribute_`.
-A global attribute extends the prefix like so `attribute_pa_`, while a custom attribute just has the prefix `attribute_`.
+All attributes start with a prefix.
+A global attribute prefix is like so `attribute_pa_`, while a custom attribute just has the prefix `attribute_`.
 Both are followed by the attribute slug.
 See the examples for comparison.

 <aside class="notice">
   If any of your attributes are set for "Any" in the backend, your customer will still be required to select the attribute in order to add the variation to the cart.